lexxy2422/lexxy2422/README.md

 ## Objective
 Provide Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center cyber security Engineering and penetration , networking .

 ## Skills
 Provide skills and associated project.
 Make sure to hyperlink the project